 The vacancy rate is low, so rental inventory is more limited than sale inventory.

-Depending on your needs and the time you start your apartment search, you’ll probably have more for sale options to choose from than you will for rent options.
+Depending on your needs and the time you start your apartment search, you’ll probably have more for sale options to choose from than you will for rental options.
 New York’s vacancy rate stays unbelievably low.
 Currently, it’s at about one percent, which means scoring a great rental in your preferred area of town might be next to impossible.